AlfrescoLabs/chef-alfresco/README.md

 The following configurations apply across all components and are the most common to be overridden:
 ```
 # Which chef-alfresco components to apply (see description below)
-# iptables and lb are disabled by default
 default['alfresco']['components'] = ['haproxy', 'nginx','tomcat','transform','repo','share','solr','mysql','spp']

 # Generates alfresco-global.properties using node['alfresco']['properties'] key/value attributes